d33pthi/WindowsInstaller/README.txt

 Running Osdag:
 ==============

-Once the installation is complete, you can run Osdag using any of the following shortcuts:
+Once the installation is complete, you can run Osdag using any of the following options:
-	a) Osdag desktop shortcut.
+	a) Osdag desktop shortcut
-	b) Start menu shortcut.
+	b) Start menu shortcut
-	c) Osdag shortcut in the Osdag installation directory.
+	c) Osdag shortcut in the Osdag installation directory

 Note: Please note the following things.
-	a) If you installed Osdag in a location where administrative privileges are required, you have to right click on any of the above shortcuts and "Run as administrator" to run Osdag.
+	a) When running Osdag for the first time, it might take a few minutes (depending on your system) for Osdag to open.
-	b) When running Osdag for the first time, it might take a few minutes (depending on your system) for Osdag to open.
+	b) If you have installed Osdag in a location where administrative privileges are required, you have to right click on any of the above shortcuts and click "Run as administrator" to run Osdag.